GianpaoloBranca/SoftwareEng2/scratches/DD/DD.md

 Components description:

 * **CarController** : The main controller of the car.
 It retrieves informations from the other components, executes the requests of the server and updates the car status.
 * **RideController** : The handler of the operations concerning the execution of a ride.
-It communicates with the central component which has its own control functionalities over the ride: after the users have been identified the ride controller creates the ride instance, communicates the initial details on the ride to the central system (e.g. the number of passengers) and then goes on sending updates periodically or when the ride status change (e.g. the car exits the city boundaries), further details will be given in the runtime view.
+It communicates with the central component which has its own control functionalities over the ride: after the users have been identified the ride controller creates the ride instance, communicates the initial details on the ride to the central system (e.g. the number of passengers) and then goes on sending updates periodically or when the ride status change (e.g. the car exits the city boundaries).
+Further details will be given in the runtime view.
 * **UserIdentification** : The component that will handle the identification of the users that check-in at the start of the ride.
 * **Navigation Controller** : The component that will provide navigation utilities using the GoogleMaps APIs and the GPS.
 * **GPSManager** : The component that will handle GPS localization of the car.
 * **CarStatus** : An internal representation of the status of the car.
 * **SensorsController**: The component that handles the retrieval of information from the sensors thought the OBD interface.
-* **NotificationManager**: The component that handles notifications coming from the central component and that perform the sending of the outgoing ones.
+* **NotificationManager**: The component that handles notifications coming from the central component and that performs the sending of the outgoing ones.
 * **ViewControlLer**: The component that handles the update of the GUI and the retrieval of the user input through the interface.
 * **GUI**: Implementation of the presentation layer of the car application. \newpage